Skip to contents

 Linear-Quadratic lin_quad_int Intercept between linear to quadratic, αi\alpha_i

 The linear-exponential and linear-quadratic curves must be either completely fixed or completely free.
-In contrast the exponential, linear threshold, and step function curves can be partially fixed.
+In contrast, the exponential, linear threshold, and step-function curves can be partially fixed.
 The exponential term can be provided with only the covariate in the exponent and assume the magnitude to be 1.
 The linear threshold and step functions can be provided a fixed threshold covariate, which can be used to define a linear-no-threshold model or a combination of linear and step functions with a known threshold.

 val <- Correct_Formula_Order(term_n, tform, keep_constant, a_n, names)